 Prague Cafes – Grand Cafe Orient

 There are not many “original” things left in the world, but some places are rebuilt with such care and attention to detail that you can’t tell the difference.
 Grand Cafe Orient in Prague is one of those places.
+The building where the cafe is located is on the route of the Prague Architecture Walking Tour.

 When you arrive at the building there’ll be some confusion because it appears that the Grand Cafe Orient is on the ground floor.
 This is because in 2018 another Cubist style cafe was allowed to open on the ground floor called the Black Madonna Cafe.
 The Grand Cafe Orient owns the covered section on the street and the 1st floor.